Emmanueladegor/Power-CAT-Copilot-Studio-Kit/INSTALLATION_INSTRUCTIONS.md

 ## Install CopilotStudioAccelerator.zip

 1. Go to **[make.powerapps.com](https://make.powerapps.com/)**
-1. Select to the **environment** in which you want to install the Power CAT Copilot Studio Kit.
+1. Select the **environment** in which you want to install the Power CAT Copilot Studio Kit.
 1. Go to **Solutions**
 1. Select **Import Solution**
 1. Select **Browse**